Finite-Time Accuracy of Temporal-Difference Learning Under Schur-Stable Recursions: Comparative Analysis

-where $\sigma ^2 = {\mathbb E}\left[ {\left\| {(e_{s_k } e_{s_k }^T )r_k + \gamma (e_{s_k } e_{s_k '}^T V^\pi ) - e_{s_k } e_{s_k }^T V^\pi } \right\|_2^2 } \right]$.
-Compared to~\eqref{eq:10}, the main advantage of~\eqref{eq:8} lies in its range of the available constant step-size $(0,1)$, which covers a wider range than that in~\cite{bhandari2021finite}.
-On the other hand,~\eqref{eq:8} considers the final iterate, while~\cite{bhandari2021finite} only considers averaged iterates.
-Moreover, the analysis in~\cite{bhandari2021finite} mirrors standard techniques for analyzing stochastic gradient descent algorithms, while the proposed finite-time analysis applies a different approach based on the linear system model, which provides additional insights on TD-learning.
-Similar to~\cite{bhandari2021finite}, the proposed scheme also applies simple arguments.
+where the order of the effective horizon $\frac{1}{1-\gamma}$ is identical to those in~\cref{thm:main1} and~\cref{thm:convergence4}.
+Compared to~\eqref{eq:10}, the primary advantage of the proposed finite-time error bound in~\eqref{eq:8} lies in that it admits a wider range of constant step-sizes within the interval $(0,1)$, which covers a broader range compared to the one considered in~\citep{bhandari2021finite}.
+The analysis in~\citep{bhandari2021finite} mirrors techniques for analyzing stochastic gradient descent algorithms, whereas the proposed finite-time error analysis employs a different approach based on the linear system model, thereby providing further insights into TD-learning.
+Similar to~\citep{bhandari2021finite}, the proposed scheme also utilizes simple and insightful arguments.